SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 samples) and microbenchmarks (elementwise / reduction / GEMM across a size sweep, including small-tensor sizes where FFI overhead dominates).
-The headline targets — ≥10× v0.3 pure-Python on CPU training, same order of magnitude as NumPy for large-array elementwise ops — are directional until first baselines are measured; at that point concrete per-workload thresholds are pinned in the benchmark config and regressions against them gate merges.
+The headline targets — ≥10× v0.3 pure-Python on CPU training, same order of magnitude as NumPy for large-array elementwise ops — are directional until first baselines are measured.
+Pinning is phase-anchored, not open-ended: CPU microbenchmark thresholds are pinned at Phase 1 exit; CPU training-workload thresholds (vs v0.3) at Phase 4 exit (the first point where the named samples run end-to-end on the Rust engine); each GPU backend's thresholds at its own phase exit (5 / 6 / 7).
+From each pinning point onward, regressions against the pinned thresholds gate merges.
 No vs-vendor GEMM target applies to the native GPU backends (their GEMM *is* the vendor library); the wgpu GEMM generator is tracked as a ratio against the native backends on the same hardware.